 This is where edging comes in.
 Not only can it help provide crisp, clean lines to the land, but it can also keep weeds from invading and improves soil retention.
 Edging can also make maintenance for your crews a little easier, as they tend to reduce the amount of trimming required.

-For those wanting it sweet and simple, they can go the Victorian method of edging, which consists of making a narrow trench with a sharp spade that is 3 to 4 inches deep.
+For those wanting it sweet and simple, they can go with the Victorian method of edging, which consists of making a narrow trench with a sharp spade that is 3 to 4 inches deep.
 This little cliff will slow or stop the spread of grass, but it tends to need to be touched up once or twice a year.